kraikisto/CERN_LEP_Z_boson/README.md

 91_with_luminosity_alt.ipynb uses different luminosity values

 fulldata_no_lum.ipynb has data from all four years but does not take account luminosity (because luminosity values are only available for 1991)
+This one has no notes yet.
+Just wanted to see what it would look like